SumoLogic/sumologic-documentation/docs/contribution/templates/template-partner-app.md

 Write the section heading and section to reflect what’s being collected: logs, metrics, or logs and metrics.
 :::

-This page has instructions for collecting logs for the Sumo App for "AppName".
+This section has instructions for collecting logs for the Sumo App for "AppName".

 ### Collection process overview
 Note: Include this section in doc if collection is not simple.
 Include a diagram, as appropriate.
 For an example, see Collection process for GCP services.